PuzzleTechHub/bot-be-named/README.md

 ## What is Bot-Be-Named

 A Discord bot that interoperates with Google Sheets to smoothen solving puzzle hunts.

-If you would like to add Bot-Be-Named to your server, please contact `@talesfromtim` on discord.
+If you would like to add our instance of Bot-Be-Named to your server, please see below.

 Bot-Be-Named is currently set up with our own configurations and environment variables, so might have assumptions that don't work for you.
 Please contact us if you need **a Bot invite link**, or to set up your own fork/instance of the bot.